 These spots are also ideal for getting a warm beverage and a snack to keep you sustained during the parade, especially since many establishments have a "bathrooms are for patrons only" rule.
 This point is particularly important if you're traveling with young kids since they won't want to walk far or wait long when they need a potty break.

 Bring Your Kids to the Parade

-If you're going to take your kids to the parade, they're sure to be amazed by seeing all the fancy floats and their favorite television friends in real life, but since crowds are pretty much guaranteed, you'll want to travel light so you can carry your child if necessary.
-Lucky kids love a perch on Mom or Dad's shoulders for watching the bands and balloons as they move down the parade route, and you might be happier wearing your baby rather than pushing him in a stroller since it can be difficult to navigate crowded sidewalks.
+If you're going to take your kids to the parade, they're sure to be amazed by seeing all the fancy floats and their favorite television friends in real life.
+Since crowds are pretty much guaranteed, you'll want to travel light so you can carry your child if necessary.
+Lucky kids love a perch on mom or dad's shoulders for watching the bands and balloons as they move down the parade route.
+You might be happier wearing your baby rather than pushing him in a stroller since it can be difficult to navigate crowded sidewalks.

 It's a good idea to pack a good assortment of snacks and drinks for the children because you won't want to lose your chosen spot to venture off and look for something to eat.
 A thermos of hot chocolate is also a great way to help the little ones stay warm, but you'll also probably want to bring a blanket, especially if you head to the parade route early.

-Visitors with young kids might prefer taking them to see the Thanksgiving Parade Balloon Inflation, which happens the day before and gives the kids a great up-close view of the balloons as they are filled up with helium with a much smaller crowd.
+Visitors with young kids might prefer taking them to see the Thanksgiving Parade Balloon Inflation, which happens the day before and gives the kids a great up-close view of the balloons as they are filled up with helium.
+It also has a much smaller crowd and is less hectic.